 5. Luxury Spa & Relaxation Retreats

-These retreats prioritize pampering, relaxation, and indulgence in opulent settings.
+These getaways prioritize pampering, relaxation, and indulgence in opulent settings.
 They typically feature extensive spa menus (massages, facials, hydrotherapy), gourmet healthy cuisine, and amenities like heated pools, saunas, and steam rooms.
 While less structured than other types, they offer a perfect escape for stress relief and pure indulgence.

 - Ideal for: Women seeking ultimate relaxation, pampering, and a high-end experience to de-stress and revitalize in comfort.